williampowell92/fizzbuzz/README.md

 Practicing TDD with a simple ruby kata.

+### Specification

-Returns fizz for multiples of 3\n
+- Returns fizz when passed multiples of 3
-Returns buzz for multiples of 5\n
+- Returns buzz when passed multiples of 5
-Returns fizzbuzz for multiples of 3 and 5\n
+- Returns fizzbuzz when passed multiples of 3 and 5
-Otherwise returns number\n
+- Otherwise returns number

 ### How to use